-53.56.
-Petitions and Joint Letters
+54. Petitions and Joint Letters

-- 53.156.1 Unless Council determines to consider it as an item of urgent business, no motion may be made on any petition, joint letter, or other like application until the next fixed Council meeting after that at which it has been presented, other than: - 53.1.156.1.1 a motion to receive and note the petition; and/or - 53.1.256.1.2 A motion to refer the matter to the Chief Executive Officer or a Director for consideration. - 53.256.2 It is incumbent on every Councillor presenting a petition or joint letter to acquaint themselves with the contents of that petition or joint letter, and to ascertain that: - 53.2.156.2.1 it does not contain language which is disrespectful towards Council. - 53.2.256.2.2 It is not defamatory, indecent, abusive or objectionable in language or substance; and - 53.2.356.2.3 does not relate to a matter beyond the powers of Council. - 53.356.3 Every petition or joint letter presented to Council must be in writing (other than pencil), in English, contain the request of the petitioners or signatories and be signed by at least 2 people. - 53.456.4 Subject to sub-rule 56.754.7, every petition or joint letter must be signed by the persons whose names are appended to it by their names or marks, and, except in cases of incapacity or sickness, by no one else, and the address of every petitioner or signatory must be clearly stated. - 53.556.5 Any signature appearing on a page which does not bear the text of the whole of the petition or request may not be considered by Council.

-- 53.656.6 Every page of a hard copy petition or joint letter must be a single page of paper and not be posted, stapled, pinned or otherwise affixed or attached to any piece of paper other than another page of the petition or joint letter. - 56.7 Electronic or online petitions and joint letters, must contain the name and email address of each petitioner or signatory, which details will, for the purposes of this Rule 5654, qualify as the signature of such petitioner or signatory. - 56.8 Any petition or joint letter which does not comply with this sub-Rule may not be presented to Council except: - 56.8.1 With leave of Council; and/or - 56.8.2 Where it is presented as part of an officer report.
+- 54.1 Unless Council determines to consider it as an item of urgent business, no motion may be made on any petition, joint letter, or other like application until the next fixed Council meeting after that at which it has been presented, -other than: - 54.1.1 a motion to receive and note the petition - 54.1.2 A motion to refer the matter to the Chief Executive Officer or a Director for consideration - 54.2 It is incumbent on every Councillor presenting a petition or joint letter to acquaint themselveshimself or herself with the contents of that petition or joint letter, and to ascertain that: - 54.2.1 it does not contain language which is disrespectful towards Council. - 54.2.2 It is not defamatory, indecent, abusive or objectionable in language or substance; and - 54.2.3 does not relate to a matter beyond the powers of Council. - 54.3 Every petition or joint letter presented to Council must be in writing (other than pencil), in English, in typing or printing, contain the request of the petitioners or signatories and be signed by at least 2 people. - 54.4 Subject to sub-rule 54.7, every petition or joint letter must be signed by the persons whose names are appended to it by their names or marks, and, except in cases of incapacity or sickness, by no one else, and the address of every petitioner or signatory must be clearly stated. - Any signature appearing on a page which does not bear the text of the whole of the petition or request may not be considered by Council. - 54.6 Every page of a hard copy petition or joint letter must be a single page of paper and not be posted, stapled, pinned or otherwise affixed or attached to any piece of paper other than another page of the petition or joint letter. - 54.7 Electronic or online petitions and joint letters, must contain the name and email address of each petitioner or signatory, which details will, for the purposes of this Rule Error!
+Reference source not found., qualify as the signature of such petitioner or signatory.